Here's a customized spelling training to improve your spelling skills. You're in the right place to become a better speller!

 Type your word into your phone, computer and tablet.
 It’s fine to delete the document later.
 Just use it from week to week for the purpose of legibly typing spelling words for practice.

 Study lots of lists of spelling words.
-You’ll find all sorts of spelling lists throughout www.spelling-words-well.com.
+You’ll find all sorts of free printable spelling lists throughout www.spelling-words-well.com.
 Use the blue tabs on the left to help you get started.
 Keep a notebook of the words you’re learning, and review your personal word lists often.

 Put your new spelling training to the test.
 Try some of my spelling quizzes:

 Spelling Quizzes from the Evening News - These wacky spelling quizzes are a fun way to practice many commonly misspelled words.
 See how many mistakes you can find in each fake news report.
 Then check your answers for the weather, news, sports and traffic updates.
 Kids LOVE to find other people's spelling mistakes!
+Free PDF version for your convenience.

 Spelling Bee Quiz - To complete this quiz, carefully read each set of words.
 Select the ONE word that is spelled INCORRECTLY.
 Then try to spell that word correctly.
 Finally, check your answer and figure out your score.
 How high will YOU go?